jwuphysics/jwuphysics.github.io/_posts/2025-04-30-constructing-golden-sample.md

 ## Summary

 I offer a practical framework for constructing a golden sample (\\(G\\)) and accurately evaluating classifier model predictions (\\(M\\)) in the common situation where a complete, perfectly labeled ground truth dataset is unavailable or prohibitively expensive to create, especially with class imbalance, but a noisier historical dataset exists (\\(H\\)).
 By employing stratified sampling based on model (\\(M\\)) and historical (\\(H\\)) classifications, followed by careful human review and an important statistical re-weighting step, this recipe allows us to generate statistically unbiased estimates for confusion matrix components (TP, FN, FP, TN) and derived metrics like precision and recall.
 The corrected metrics accurately reflect the classifier's expected performance on the full, original data distribution, overcoming the limitations imposed by the targeted sampling strategy.
-Furthermore, this approach can be equally applied to assess the quality of the historical labels (\\(H\\)) against the established golden standard (\\(G\\)).
-Ultimately, this recipe provides a valuable tool for reliable model monitoring, evaluation, and iterative improvement in real-world AI Operations.
+This approach can be also applied to assess the quality of the historical labels against the established golden sample – providing a useful metric of *how good is good enough*.
+Ultimately, this recipe provides a valuable tool for reliable model monitoring, evaluation, and iterative improvement in real-world 0operations.

 However, there are still some caveats.
 To name a few:
 - Datasets can drift over time, which means that historical performance is not indicative of future performance.
 For example, the number of JWST science papers before the observatory launched (pre-2022) is essentially zero, and the occurence of *bona fide* JWST papers may continue to evolve over time.